 I have more time than most for philosophy of science.
 I think there can be benefits from giving the ideas and worries of philosophers some more thought than we may initially be inclined to give them (though this may not always be practicable).

 In the present post I mainly have in mind the context of empirical social research, but other forms of inquiry could also be considered.
 One idea is that philosophy of science can alert us to complexities and problems which might otherwise be given inadequate attention.
 As others have argued, it can be also a bulwark against unjustifiable certitude (which may be seen as a negative in some contexts) and a warning about the potential for harms fuelled by certitude.
-Philosophers of science sometimes also offer potential ‘solutions’ to the problems they highlight, though these such problems may not be fully solvable (hence the inverted commas).
+Philosophers of science sometimes also offer potential ‘solutions’ to the problems they highlight, though such problems may not be fully solvable (hence the inverted commas).
 These ideas may be useful either prescriptively or when evaluating practice.
-Finally, philosophers of science way into broader debates of knowledge and research which are also relevant to social research (e.g. epistemological debates).
+Finally, philosophers of science way into broader debates about knowledge and research which are relevant to social research (e.g. epistemological debates, etc.).